 Accessible Information Standard

-Worcestershire Acute Hospitals NHS Trust wants to make sure that every Patient / Service User, can find the information and access the services they need.
+Worcestershire Acute Hospitals NHS Trust wants to make sure that every patient and service user, can find the information and access the services they need.

 People with physical, sensory and learning disabilities and those whose first language is not English should be able to contact us in a way that is right for them.
 Our aim to make it as easy as possible to ensure this is happening.

-If you need help to understand particular documents, or require an Interpreter to be present at an appointment/meeting we can arrange this, if this is the case if you let your Health Care Professional know prior to attending your appointment/meeting we will endeavour to ensure arrangements are in place.
+If you need help to understand particular documents, or require an Interpreter to be present at an appointment we can arrange this.
+If this is the case if you let your Health Care Professional know prior to attending your appointment/meeting.
+We will then endeavour to ensure arrangements are in place.

 We can arrange for documents to be translated into other languages, Easy Read or other formats where there is a specific request.